JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-29-hop-skip-and-a-jump.md

 ![mahi-fight](/images/mahi-fight.jpg)

+*Landing fish is a group effort*

 Now we had two mahi-mahi going crazy on the deck, it looked like Freddy Krueger's basement.
 Between the fish bleeding from their mouths and the holes from the gaff they repainted most of the cockpit.
 Miraculously, we managed to land both fish and keep the lures even with a broken line.

 ![double-mahi](/images/double-mahi.jpg)

+*Fresh fish is on the menu*

 We continued to fish in hopes of adding to our haul but eventually hunger got the better of us and we headed back to North Cat Cay to clean fish and make lunch.
 My dad butchered, I cleaned the filets, Jules lit the grill, and my mom cut veggies and made tartar sauce.
 The timing came together beautifully and we had ourselves some killer mahi sandwiches.

 Catching fish early left us an open afternoon, time to go snorkeling.
 We rounded up the masks, snorkels, and fins along with chairs, beers, and wetsuits.
-With all of the gear plus the four of us the skiff was overflowing.
+With all of the gear and the four of us, the skiff was overflowing.
 We made our way to Gun Cay and staked a claim on a part of the beach.

 ![sand-dollar](/images/sand-dollar.jpg)

+*A tiny sand dollar test I found while snorkeling*

 After exploring for a short time, Jules and I donned our gear and hit the water.
 It had been far too long, we were so happy to see our fish friends again.
 The water was cooler than anticipated but what can you expect when snorkeling in January?